CodeCatz/codecatz-tutorial/2-new-project/index.md

 ## Get to know your website

 In order to edit the website, you'll need a text editor.
 You should already have Sublime 2 installed on your computer (if not, go back to <a href="{{ "/1-installation/#step-4-install-a-text-editor" | prepend: site.baseurl }}">Part 1</a>).
-Once you open Sublime, use the File > Open menu to find and open your project directory.
+Once you open Sublime, use the File > Open menu to find and open your project folder.

 <img src="{{ "/images/sublime-open-project.png" | prepend: site.baseurl }}"/>